BNSF Rail Bridge Expansion

 Thirteenth Coast Guard District

 USCG is acting as the lead federal agency with respect to the National Environmental Policy Act (NEPA).
-The agency decided to proceed with an Environmental Assessment (EA).
+The agency issued the final Environmental Assessment (EA) and Finding of No Significant Impact (FONSI) for BNSF Railway’s Sandpoint Junction Connector Project.

 LPOW has strongly advocated for a full EIS and will continue to do so.